AI movie maker for cinematic storytelling | HeyGen

 How to use the AI movie maker

-HeyGen gives you a workflow that lets you create films without editing barriers.
-Every step speeds up production and keeps you focused on storytelling.
+HeyGen gives you a workflow that lets you create movies without editing barriers.
+Every step accelerates production and keeps you focused on storytelling.

 Enter your concept and add notes about characters, style, and story flow for the AI video generator.
-These details shape the first version of your film.
+These details shape the first version of your movie.

 Select artistic looks and motion that match your story.
 Build a cast that feels true to the world you imagine.